Applied Developmental and Educational Psychology

 master of arts (m.a.) degree

-Our program embeds challenging academic work and a collegial intellectual environment within the broader culture of the Lynch School of Education at Boston College, which seeks to promote social justice and enhance the human condition.
+This program is fitting for individuals interested in advancing careers as educators, researchers, service providers, and advocates as well as for individuals who wish to understand and serve the needs of children and youths, families, and communities.
+It embeds challenging academic work and a collegial and vibrant intellectual environment within the broader culture of the Lynch School of Education at Boston College, which seeks to promote social justice and enhance the human condition.

 Please visit the Program of Study page to download information on the M.A. / Applied Developmental and Educational Psychology program requirements.